ssummer9/web102Project1/README.md

 # web102Project1
-# Web Development Project 1 - *Coding Opportunities*
+# Web Development Project 1 - *Coding Resources*

 Submitted by: **Sawaira Summer**

-This web app: **in**
+This web app: **Coding Resources that help people know common programming websites especially for those majoring in computer science in the basis of web development/software engineering**

-Time spent: **8** hours spent in total
+Time spent: **15** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] **The app has a cohesive, unique theme for events or resources relevant to a specific community**
+- [X] **The app has a cohesive, unique theme for events or resources relevant to a specific community**
-  - [ ] Header/title describing the theme is displayed
+  - [X] Header/title describing the theme is displayed
-- [ ] **At least 10 unique events or resources are displayed in a responsive card format**
+- [X] **At least 10 unique events or resources are displayed in a responsive card format**
-  - [ ] There are at least 10 cards displayed
+  - [X] There are at least 10 cards displayed
-  - [ ] The cards should be displayed in an organized format (ex. a grid, or in one line)
+  - [X] The cards should be displayed in an organized format (ex. a grid, or in one line)
-  - [ ] Each card should include some information about the event or resource
+  - [X] Each card should include some information about the event or resource

 The following **optional** features are implemented:

-- [ ] Buttons or links to a related resources are on each card component
+- [X] Buttons or links to a related resources are on each card component
-  - [ ] All cards have buttons or links in addition to text
+  - [X] All cards have buttons or links in addition to text
-- [ ] The site is responsive for both desktop and mobile formats
+- [X] The site is responsive for both desktop and mobile formats
-  - [ ] Web app is shown in a mobile format
+  - [] Web app is shown in a mobile format
-  - [ ] **Video Walkthrough Special Instructions**: To ease the grading process, please use Chrome Developer Tools' "Toggle Device" button to demonstrate that your web application's responsiveness in both a desktop *and* a mobile format.
+  - [] **Video Walkthrough Special Instructions**: To ease the grading process, please use Chrome Developer Tools' "Toggle Device" button to demonstrate that your web application's responsiveness in both a desktop *and* a mobile format.
 Detailed instructions can be found below this stretch feature on the project page.

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [ ] none

 ## Video Walkthrough